-Sufferfest Beer Company, a functional beer brand out of San Francisco, is excited to launch the Repeat Kolsch: a low cal, low carb, low-alcohol beer heightened with bee pollen superfood, for the healthy and active beer drinker.
+Sufferfest Beer Company, the athlete-focused, purpose-brewed craft beer company based in San Francisco, is excited to launch the Repeat Kolsch: a low cal, low carb, low-alcohol beer brewed with bee pollen.

-“Our Repeat Kolsch boasts full flavor and body, but without the calories and carbs weighing you down,” said Caitlin Landesberg, CEO and founder of Sufferfest Beer Company.
-“We use bee pollen because it’s a great way to introduce an unforgettably rich flavor without juicing the stats.”
+The Repeat’s refreshing taste comes in at a mere 95 calories and 5 grams of carbs per serving, yet it’s a balanced, full-bodied Kolsch.
+“Our Repeat Kolsch boasts full flavor and body, but without the calories and carbs weighing you down,” said Caitlin Landesberg, CEO, and founder of Sufferfest Beer Company.
+“We use bee pollen because it’s a great way to introduce an unforgettably rich flavor and sweet aroma without juicing the stats.”

-Sufferfest Beer Company’s breakthrough kolsch is the craft, premium and health-conscious alternative to the low-cal summer beers mass produced by macro breweries.
-“We thought of Repeat as an exercise in adding things — more flavor, more nutrition — rather than removing calories and carbs," says Landesberg.
+Sufferfest Beer Company’s breakthrough Kolsch is the premium craft alternative to the low-cal summer beers mass-produced by macro breweries.
+“We thought of Repeat as an exercise in adding things — more flavor and sophistication — rather than removing calories and carbs," says Landesberg.
 "We focused on achieving balance and the result reflects that intention.”

-Sufferfest fuels active, healthy and passionate humans with premium quality beer.
-Born out of the needs of athletes and adventurers, we make award-winning functional beer for those who go the extra mile.
-We're committed to serving delicious beer that delivers more benefits without settling on taste or quality.
-Sufferfest Beer Co. is a certified B Corporation, because we’re dedicated to practicing environmental sustainability and positively impacting the communities in which we sweat, drink and celebrate.
+Inspired by athletes and adventurers, Sufferfest Beer Co. makes award-winning, low calorie, purpose-brewed beer for those who go the extra mile.
+Sufferfest Beer Co. is a certified B Corporation, dedicated to practicing environmental sustainability and positively impacting the communities in which we sweat, drink and celebrate.
+Whether you crushed it on the trails, had a big win at the office, flexed your weekend warrior, or shredded the gnar, you deserve this beer.
+From us to you: go hard, have fun, and enjoy the sufferfest.
 Learn more about why we sweat for our beer at www.sufferfestbeer.com.